Lucian-Alexe/mindbodycacao.com/adolescents.markdown

 ---
 layout: page
-title: Adolescents Psycotherapy and Somatic Therapy
+title: "Adolescents Psycotherapy and Somatic Therapy"
 permalink: /adolescents-therapy
-description: Help your teen overcome emotional struggles with expert adolescent therapy in Mexico.
+description: "Help your teen overcome emotional struggles with expert adolescent therapy in Mexico.
 With over 15 years of experience and a specialized approach, I support teens in managing anxiety, depression, and life transitions.
-Bilingual sessions available in English and Spanish.
+Bilingual sessions available in English and Spanish."
 ---

 <section>